ingmar-k/Gnublin_Debian/README.md

-Gnublin_Debian
+Gnublin_Emdebian
 ==============

-Scripts to automatically create a Debian rootfs image and/or a complete, bootable SD-card.
+Scripts to automatically create a Emdebian rootfs image and/or a complete, bootable SD-card.

 Author: Ingmar Klein (ingmar.klein@hs-augsburg.de) Created in scope of the "Embedded Linux" lecture, held by Professor Hubert Hoegl, at the University of Applied Sciences Augsburg, 2012